Multimodal Recommender Systems: A Survey: Feature Interaction

-In addition to fusing the multimodal information through attention weights, some works apply some simple methods, including average pooling, concat operations~\cite{zhang2020multi}, and Gating mechanism~\cite{liu2021noninvasive}.
+In addition to fusing the multimodal information through attention weights, some works apply other simple methods, including concat operations~\cite{zhang2020multi}, and gating mechanism~\cite{liu2021noninvasive}.
 Nevertheless, they rarely appear alone and often in combination with the graph and attention mechanisms, as mentioned above.
 Existing work~\cite{liu2021noninvasive} has shown that simple interactions, if appropriately used, will not damage the recommendation effect, and can reduce the complexity of the model.
-Besides, some early models adopt structures such as RNN~\cite{han2022vlsnr} and LSTM \cite{hansen2020contextual}, attempting to model user temporal preferences through multimodal information.
-However, with the development of deep learning techniques like attention mechanisms and CNN, they have been used less in these years.
-Some models fuse the multimodal feature through linear and nonlinear layers.
+Besides, some early models adopt structures such as RNN~\cite{han2022vlsnr}, attempting to model user temporal preferences through multimodal information.
+The other models fuse the multimodal feature through linear and nonlinear layers.
 Lv et.al.~\cite{lv2019interest} set a linear layer at the place to fuse the textual and visual features.
-In MMT-Net~\cite{krishnan2020transfer}, three context invariants of restaurant data are artificially marked, and interaction is carried out through a three-layer MLP network.
+In MMT-Net~\cite{krishnan2020transfer}, three context invariants of restaurant data are artificially marked, and interaction is carried out through MLPs.
+Recently, more fabricated architectures have been developed for fusion, such as the mixture of expert~\cite{bian2023multi} and MLP mixer~\cite{liang2023mmmlp}.